 Acid reflux won’t affect Your Child in any way unless you’re adversely affected to the extent that you don’t eat enough and don’t get sufficient nutrients.

-What can I do to help to make it stop?
+What can I do to make it stop?

 - Let your meals be smaller but eat more frequently and avoid drinking while eating